César Valdez: Leones de Yucatán

 On July 29, 2018, Valdez signed with the Leones de Yucatán of the Mexican League.
-He finished the year with Yucatán, recording a 5-0 record and 2.48 ERA in 6 appearances.
+He finished the year with Yucatán, recording a 5–0 record and 2.48 ERA in 6 appearances.
 In 2019, he pitched to a 15–2 record with a 2.26 ERA and 122 strikeouts across 147.2 innings, winning the league's pitcher of the year award and being named an All-Star.
 On January 4, 2020, Valdez requested and was granted his release in order to pursue an opportunity with an MLB-affiliated organization.

 Baltimore Orioles

 On January 10, 2020, Valdez signed a minor-league deal with the Baltimore Orioles organization.
 Valdez did not play in a minor league game in 2020 following the cancellation of the minor league season because of the COVID-19 pandemic.
 Valdez was promoted to the active roster when the Orioles selected his contract on August 27.
 He pitched three scoreless innings in relief in his first MLB appearance in three seasons in a 5–0 loss to the Blue Jays at Sahlen Field two nights later on August 29.
 He earned his first MLB save with two shutout innings in a 6–3 win over the New York Yankees in the nightcap of a twi-night doubleheader at Camden Yards on September 4.
 In 2020 for the Orioles, Valdez pitched to an excellent 1.26 ERA with 12 strikeouts over 9 appearances.
 Valdez started out 2021 as the Orioles closer, recording 8 saves, however, he was moved out of that role after he began to struggle.
 In 38 appearances in 2021 for the Orioles, Valdez posted a 5.76 ERA with 44 strikeouts.
 On August 20, 2021, Valdez was designated for assignment by the Orioles, and subsequently outrighted to the Norfolk Tides on August 22.
 After posting a 1.42 ERA in 9 appearances with Triple-A Norfolk, Valdez was re-selected to the 40-man roster on September 21.
-He was designated for assignment by Baltimore the next day after blowing a save.
+He was designated for assignment by Baltimore the next day after another blown save.
 On October 5, Valdez elected free agency.